ACT DR6 Insights on the Inflationary Attractor models and Reheating: Overview of Reheating Dynamics and Possible Scenarios

 Considering that the inflaton decays only into the radiation, the Boltzmann equation for the energy density of inflaton ($\rho_{\phi}$) and radiation ($\rho_R$) can be expressed as

 with $\Gamma_{\phi} (t)$ being the time dependent decay rate of inflaton.
 The corresponding Hubble rate can be determined as follows:

 Reheating phase ends when $\rho_{\phi}\simeq\rho_R$, where the equality marks the temperature of reheating ($T_{\rm RH}$) with corresponding scale factor $a_{\rm RH}$.
-For analytical estimation, Boltzmann equations (Eqs.~\eqref{eq:boltzmann_eq1} and \eqref{eq:boltzmann_eq2}) provides $\rho\sim a^{-3(1+\w)}$ and $\rho_R\sim a^{-4}$.
-Thus, the radiation temperature at the end of reheating—i.e., the reheating temperature—can be expressed as
+For analytical estimation, the Boltzmann equations (Eqs.~\eqref{eq:boltzmann_eq1}) yield $\rho_\phi \sim a^{-3(1+w_{\phi})}$, which governs the background dynamics and is the main determining factor for the Hubble parameter and the radiation energy density follows $\rho_{\rm R} \propto T^4$.
+Thus, the radiation temperature at the end of reheating \textit{i.e.}, the reheating temperature, can be expressed as

 Here, $N_{\rm RH}$ denotes the number of e-folds between the end of inflation and the end of the reheating phase.
 The case $N_{\rm RH} = 0$ corresponds to an instantaneous reheating scenario.
 The quantity $g_{\ast \rm RH}$ represents the effective number of relativistic degrees of freedom in the thermal bath at the end of reheating.
 Under the standard assumption, the comoving entropy density of the Universe is conserved from the end of reheating until the present-day.
 Thus, assuming the conservation of comoving entropy density, the reheating temperature can be connected with the present-day temperature of the Universe $T_0$ ($=2.725$ K) as ~\cite{Dai:2014jja,Cook:2015vqa}